 - Dynamic fees

 - Passphrase which can be used to recover your wallet

 It does lack some desirable security features like 2FA or PIN/fingerprint locking.

 Infinito Wallet (Mobile)

-Infinito Wallet is a multi-cryptocurrency wallet that supports storing of BTC, ETH, BCH, LTC, DASH, and other popular cryptocurrencies, plus all thereum’s ERC20 tokens and NEO’s NEP5 tokens.
+Infinito Wallet is a multi-crypto wallet that supports storing of BTC, ETH, BCH, LTC, DASH, and other popular cryptocurrencies, plus all Ethereum’s ERC20 tokens and NEO’s NEP5 tokens.
 The team also adds new tokens all the time.